kosperera/jekyll-otto-theme/README.md

 # The Otto Theme :lock:

 This is a GitHub Pages Template repository used for [@kosalanuwan/gh-site-*][gh-search-gh-sites] sites.
-Originally, an adaptation from [Mark Otto's WTF website][url-site-wft], with lots of :heart: of course.
+Originally, an adaptation from [Mark Otto's WTF website][url-site-wtf], with lots of :heart: of course.

 ![Screenshot][url-screenshot]